COVID-19 vaccination in Vietnam: History

-In February 2021, the Ministry of Health suggested the government to approve COVID-19 vaccines from AstraZeneca, Gamaleya, and Moderna for domestic inoculation to prevent and control the ongoing pandemic in the country.
+In February 2021, the Ministry of Health suggested the government to approve COVID-19 vaccines from Gamaleya and Moderna for domestic inoculation to prevent and control the ongoing pandemic in the country.
 National Deployment and Vaccination plan (NDVP) was signed off by Deputy Minister of Health on 9 February 2021.
 Vietnam will receive the feedback of the plan from NDVP review committee as one of the required steps to receive COVID-19 vaccines through COVAX Facility – a global mechanism for developing, manufacturing, supplying and procuring COVID-19 vaccines for all country, especially for low and middle-income economies.
 Through COVAX, it is confirmed that Vietnam will receive 38.9 million doses of COVID vaccine in 2021.
 The first batch of vaccines sourced via Covax mechanism, containing 811,200 doses, arrived in Hanoi's Noi Bai International Airport on 1 April 2021.
 On 6 July, it was confirmed that the United States would send Vietnam two million doses of Moderna COVID-19 vaccine via Covax mechanism.
 10 days later, on 16 July, the US embassy in Hanoi informed the Ministry of Health that the country will support Vietnam with 3 million additional doses of Moderna vaccine.
 On 25 July, the Ministry of Health said that Vietnam had received 3,000,060 doses of Moderna vaccine donated to COVAX by the US Government.
 1,499,960 doses were delivered to Ho Chi Minh City on July 24 and 1,500,100 doses arrived in Hanoi on 25 July.
 On 25 August 2021, during a meeting in Hanoi, US Vice President Kamala Harris announced the donation of 1 million Pfizer-BioNTech vaccine doses to Vietnam, which would begin arriving within the next 24 hours.
 The United States sent Vietnam 1.5 million doses of Pfizer COVID-19 vaccine via Covax mechanism on 2 October 2021, 608,400 doses on 7 October and 397,800 doses on 8 October.
 On 24 and 25 October 2021, more than 2.6 million doses of Pfizer-BioNTech vaccine donated to COVAX by the US Government arrived in Vietnam.

 AstraZeneca has also pledged to provide Vietnam with around 30 million doses via VNVC.
 Besides the deal with AstraZeneca, Vietnam is also stepping up negotiations with other manufacturers.
 In May 2021, Vietnam struck a deal to buy 31 million vaccine doses made by Pfizer and BioNTech by the end of the year, and also registered to purchase up to 10 million additional doses through COVAX under the cost-sharing scheme.
 On 14 July 2021, Pfizer committed to supplying Vietnam with 20 million doses of vaccine for children aged 12–18 years in the fourth quarter of 2021.
 In total, by the end of 2021, Pfizer will have provided 47 million doses of vaccine to Vietnam.
 Vietnam is also negotiating with India to buy 15 million doses of Covaxin.